There isn’t one universal guide for feeding plants, and knowing when and what to feed plants, is crucial to plant growth in your garden.

 Soils that are dry, waterlogged, very acid or very alkaline may not allow plants to access existing nutrients.
 Sandy and chalky soils will not offer as many nutrients as clay-based soil.

 You can look to address the pH balance in your soil before adding fertiliser and, to be honest, you may want to do that to increase the effectiveness of the fertiliser that you apply.
-If you want to improve your soil, you can apply additional topsoil or organic matter to improve the soils fertility.
+If you want to improve your soil, you can apply additional topsoil or organic matter to improve the fertility of the soil.

 Keep in mind that overfeeding your plants may be damaging as you may scorch the roots.
 So follow the on-pack instructions and avoid adding that little extra 'for luck'.